Pololu Blog (Page 12)

 - Ultrasonic 20 kHz PWM for quieter operation (can be configured to use 5 kHz instead)

-- Simple configuration and calibration over USB with free configuration software utility
+- Simple configuration and calibration over USB with free configuration software utility (for Windows, Linux, and macOS)

 - Configurable parameters include: